-(i) Reasons for the offer: [[]/Not Applicable] (If applicable: (The net proceeds of the issue of each Tranche of Notes will be used by the Issuer for general corporate purposes) - if reasons for offer different from making profit/and or hedging certain risks will need to include those reasons here) (ii) Estimated net proceeds: [] If proceeds are intended for more than one use will need to split out and present in order of priority.
-If proceeds insufficient to fund all proposed uses state amount and sources of other funding. (iii) Estimated total expenses: [[]/Not Applicable] (If applicable: include breakdown of expenses)
+(i) Reasons for the offer: [[]/[Not Applicable]

+(If applicable: (The net proceeds of the issue of each Tranche of Notes will be used by the Issuer for general corporate purposes)/(The net proceeds of the issue of each Tranche of Notes will be used by the Issuer for [insert details of ESG Bond requirements, including any applicable framework]) - if reasons for offer different from making profit/and or hedging certain risks will need to include those reasons here)

+(ii) Estimated net proceeds: []

+If proceeds are intended for more than one use will need to split out and present in order of priority.
+If proceeds insufficient to fund all proposed uses state amount and sources of other funding.

+(iii) Estimated total expenses: [[]/Not Applicable]

+(If applicable: include breakdown of expenses)